Frequently Asked Questions

 Q. When are your worship gatherings held?

-A. Our Sunday worship gathering is held at 10 AM.
-This service typically last about an hour and a half.
+A. Our Sunday worship gatherings are at 8:30 AM & 10:30 AM.
+Services typically last about an hour and a half.

 Q. Do I have to wear church clothes?